 \begin{remark} The condition \eqref{eqnc_4.3} in Theorem \ref{corollaryc_4.2.1} is not necessary.
-In fact, if the condition \eqref{eqnc_4.3} does not hold, then $(\Omega,G_{u})$ is complete; by using the blow-up analysis we can prove that in $\Omega,$ for some constant $C>0;$ by $\Theta\leq C$ and Theorem \ref{theorem_2.4.3} we conclude that the graph of $u$ is Euclidean complete in $\mathbb R^3.$ It contradicts to \eqref{eqn_4.3}. \end{remark} Similarly, we can prove that \begin{corollary} Let $u$ be as that in Theorem \ref{corollaryc_4.2.1}, with one modification:
+In fact, if $(\Omega,G_{u})$ is complete; by using the blow-up analysis we can prove that in $\Omega,$ for some constant $C>0;$ by $\Theta\leq C$ and Theorem \ref{theorem_2.4.3} we conclude that the graph of $u$ is Euclidean complete in $\mathbb R^3.$ This contradicts \eqref{eqn_4.3}. \end{remark} Similarly, we can prove that \begin{corollary} Let $u$ be as in Theorem \ref{corollaryc_4.2.1}, with one modification:

 Then there is a constant $\mff C_5>0$, depending only on $\Omega,\mff C_4$ and $K_o$, such that